 Due to its width and stability, Liberty can easily be modified to carry long items such a wings, and other windmill equipment.
 Transporting this equipment with zero emissions, improves the total life cycle of the future wind farms significantly.

-A study of this segment is planned to kick off by June 2019 when partners will be invited.
+A study of this segment is planned to kick off by June next year.

 Todays cruise ships are massive polluters, purely for the pleasure of the cruise guests.
 We expect that the coming focus on Co2 will effect cruise tour operators negatively, unless the cruise lines can offer a zero emissions solution.

-A study of the cruise industry is planned by 2020.
+A initial study of the options within cruise industry is planned by next year.

 The ambition of Blue Technology is to develop solutions which eliminate many of today’s challenges and help the maritime industry on to a truly sustainable path.